Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 ## External Services Used -

-1) [One Codex RESTful APIs](https://docs.onecodex.com/) - Powering the computation of alpha-diversity.
+1) [One Codex RESTful APIs](https://docs.onecodex.com/) - Powers the computation of alpha-diversity.

 ## Contributors